-The named executive officers, as well as other executives and employees, participate in our annual Performance Incentive Program, which provides an opportunity to earn a cash bonus upon achievement of performance objectives approved by our compensation committee.
+The named executive officers, as well as other executives and certain employees, participate in our annual Performance Incentive Program, which provides an opportunity to earn a cash bonus upon achievement of performance objectives approved by our Compensation Committee.
 In addition, Mr. Feinberg, as well as certain other executives and employees, participate in our Sales Incentive Program, which provides an opportunity to earn a cash bonus upon achievement of sales objectives approved by management.
-In 2015, Mr. Feinberg's participation in our Sales Incentive Program began in July in connection with his appointment as President, International Operations.
 These programs were established to further align individual goals with corporate goals and to increase focus on executing key business deliverables.

 Target Bonuses-Performance Incentive Program.
 As with base salaries, the target annual incentive compensation opportunities (generally expressed as a percentage of base salary) for our named executive officers were established initially through arm's-length negotiations at the time each individual was hired, taking into account compensation surveys and internal pay equity considerations, as well as the individual's qualifications and experience.
-Adjustments to annual incentive compensation targets are based on an individual's performance, as well as compensation surveys and internal pay equity considerations.
-Along with base salaries, annual incentive compensation targets are reviewed and approved annually by the compensation committee.
-In making decisions regarding adjustments to annual incentive compensation targets, our compensation committee also draws upon the experience that members of our Board have within our industry.
+Adjustments to annual incentive compensation targets are based on an individual's performance and promotions, as well as compensation surveys and internal pay equity considerations.
+Along with base salaries, annual incentive compensation targets are reviewed on an annual basis by our Chief Executive Officer (for named executive officers other than himself), our head of Human Resources and our Compensation Committee and approved annually by our Compensation Committee.
+In making decisions regarding adjustments to annual incentive compensation targets, our Compensation Committee also draws upon the experience that members of our Board have within our industry.
 We do not assign a specific weight to any single factor in making decisions regarding adjustments to annual incentive compensation targets.

-For 2015, our compensation committee sought to set annual incentive compensation targets for each of our named executive officers at levels that would result in total cash compensation that is generally at or near the 75th percentile of our peer group.
-In 2015, the compensation committee approved an annual incentive compensation target increase for Mr. Mendels to make his total cash compensation more competitive with those of similarly situated executives in our peer group.
-This increase was also based on Mr. Mendels's overall performance and the growth of our company.
+For 2016, our Compensation Committee sought to set annual incentive compensation targets for each of our named executive officers at levels that would result in total target cash compensation that is generally at or near the 75th percentile of our peer group.
+In 2016, the Compensation Committee approved an annual incentive compensation target increase for Mr. Rhodes to make his total cash compensation more competitive with those of similarly situated executives in our peer group.